Get to Know La Clínica

 VISION

 We envision a diverse, inclusive, healthy, safe, and happy community, free from violence and discrimination, where individuals have access to healthcare and are well-informed and empowered to care for themselves and their families.
-Continually advocating for healthcare as a human right, we envision our community united and organized to end health inequities based on immigration status, language, gender, sexual identity, and race.
+Continually advocating for healthcare as a human right, we envision our community united and organized to end health inequities.

 VALUES